AndreyKovalevskiy/BulbaTalks/docs/CONTRIBUTING.md

    - Add yourself in the "Assignees" section.

-2. A list of reviewers does not change for every sprint.
-3. Use Labels if necessary.
+2. Use the same Labels as in issues.
 [Create label](https://help.github.com/en/github/managing-your-work-on-github/creating-a-label), if there's no label that you want to use
-4. Don't set a Milestone.
+3. Don't set a Milestone.

 #### Reviewing process

 1. If you do not like the existing implementation - suggest your implementation and justify why it is better.
 2. Only the person, who opened a conversation (left first comment) can resolve it.
 3. Approve PR if all conversation are resolved and you have no questions.
-4. Merge pull request can only a person, who created a pull request.
+4. Merge pull request can only a person, who created a pull request. if the author of PR is absent and can't work merging is done by the person who replaces him.

 **We use Scrum framework for developing the product.
 Read more about when and how we can drag the issue between the columns on Agile board in [SCRUM_PROCESS.md file](https://github.com/dersim-davaod/CocoaHeads-iOS-School-Twitter-project/blob/master/docs/SCRUM_PROCESS.md)**